Silvio Santander

 Silvio José Santander (born 19 January 1972) is an Argentine basketball coach.
 He is the head coach of the Soles de Mexicali.

 Coaching career

 Santander started his coaching career in Argentina with Atlético Echagüe.
-From 2013 to 2019 he was the head coach of Quimsa were he won the championship.
+From 2013 to 2019 he was the head coach of Quimsa where he won the championship.
 In 2023 he joined Corinthians of the Novo Basquete Brasil.

 In 2024, he signed with Marinos B.B.C..

 In 2025, he became the coach of Soles de Mexicali.